 First, each campus will host an open information session in mid February.
 All interested teams, including those who have not registered yet, are invited to join.
 Here you will learn about strategies and resources for success, get more detail on the advancement and selection criteria as well as the purpose of the competition, and have an opportunity to ask questions that you may have about competing in the PSSC.
 This is optional for participants.

 The second session to attend is a Proposal Workshop to help develop your proposal and pitch.
 The Proposal Workshop will be held on each campus in early March.
 In a two-hour coaching session, you will have access to professionals to help you develop your main points, justifications, and sharpen the delivery of your idea in front of judges and an audience.
 This will also be an opportunity for you to network with professionals and potentially connect with a subject matter expert for advice.
-Neither event is mandatory to attend but both will provide valuable resources to strengthen your run at the prize the prize.
+Neither event is mandatory to attend but both will provide valuable resources to strengthen your run at the prize.

 3. Develop your Idea and Pitch

 While the PSSC Implementation Team will provide the two resources above, teams should note that other resources for developing their projects and coming up with ideas for projects exist on their campus.
-These could be student clubs, entrepreneurship and leadership training series (such as New Venture Challenges), environmental showcases, sustainability grant funds (such as UCCS Green Action Fund), See the list of resources available for your campus by going to the PSSC website and selecting the link for your campus.
+These could be student clubs, entrepreneurship and leadership training series (such as New Venture Challenges), environmental showcases, or sustainability grant funds (such as UCCS Green Action Fund).
+See the list of resources available for your campus by going to the PSSC website and selecting the link for your campus.
 Teams are also allowed to seek the assistance of a mentor or advisor to help them develop their idea and pitch.
 Attend your campus workshop and contact your campus organizer for help identifying an appropriate mentor.

 4. Submit Your Final Proposal